AdiThakker/AdiThakker.github.io/_posts/2021-01-20-Sync-over-Async-WebApi.md

 ~~~

-The key snippets in the above code are the *MapGet* routes are where the synchrnous and asynchronous methods are called for comparison.
+The key snippets in the above code are the *MapGet* routes where the synchronous and asynchronous methods are called for comparison.

-The synchrnous *GetWeather* is straight from the built-in template, so I won't go into its detail
+The synchronous *GetWeather* is straight from the built-in template, so I won't go into its detail:

 ~~~csharp
     private static string[] summaries = new[]